Editors Note: This post about Valentine’s Day was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

 Whatever the case may be, allow your feelings to surface and write them down in your journal.

-When I read my journals from this time, I notice that I had called my friend Billy (who I had known since high school).
-Even though he was tired from a crazy work schedule, he noticed the tone of my voice, and immediately came over to my house.
+When I recently read my journals from 2005, I notice that I had called my friend Billy (who I had known since high school).

-Billy gave me a hug, a Valentine’s card (he knew I liked the holiday), sat with me, and said, “You’re not alone Pantea.
+Ten minutes later Billy showed up at my house, gave me a hug, and Valentine’s card (he knew I liked the holiday), sat with me, and said, “You’re not alone Pantea.
 I’m right here with you.”

-To this day, I am grateful to him for loving me on a day that I felt that no one could reach me.
+To this day, I am grateful to him for loving me on a day when I felt that no one could reach me.

 6. Laugh…it’s the best medicine